William Jefferson (politician): Corruption case

 In the August 2005 raid, cash was found wrapped in aluminum foil and hidden in a box for pie crusts.

 In mid-2005, an investor in the Louisville, Kentucky-based IT firm iGate pleaded guilty to conspiracy to commit bribery and the payment of $400,000 in bribes to a public official — a then-unnamed member of the U.S. House of Representatives later alleged to be Jefferson.
 In return for these bribes, the public official was alleged to have agreed to persuading the U.S. Army to test iGate's broadband two-way technology and other iGate products; influencing high-ranking officials in Nigeria, Ghana, and Cameroon; and meeting with personnel of the Export-Import Bank of the United States in order to facilitate potential financing for iGate business deals in those countries.

 Based on these allegations, the FBI raided Jefferson's Congressional offices in May 2006.
 On June 4, 2007, a federal grand jury indicted Jefferson on sixteen felony charges related to corruption, including bribery, racketeering, conspiracy, money laundering, obstruction of justice and other offenses.
 Jefferson was defeated by Republican Joseph Cao on December 6, 2008, and became the most senior Democrat to lose re-election that year.

 In 2009, he was tried in Virginia on federal corruption charges.
 On August 5, 2009, he was found guilty of eleven of the sixteen corruption counts.
 On November 13, 2009, Jefferson was sentenced to thirteen years, the longest sentence given to a congressman for bribery or any other crime.

 On March 26, 2012, the U.S. Court of Appeals for the Fourth Circuit affirmed Jefferson's conviction and sentence on ten of the eleven counts on which he was convicted.
 The Court of Appeals vacated and remanded the conviction on one count of the indictment, involving alleged wire fraud, holding that venue on that count was improper in the federal court in Virginia.

+The New Orleans Times-Picayune and its digital counterpart, NOLA.com, called former Congressman William Jefferson's 2009 conviction a "disgraceful chapter" in the state's history.
+The paper paid tribute to his rise from a poor upbringing to becoming a well-educated attorney but said it was necessary that he pay for his crimes.